SRUCProgrammers/Challenge-Week-1/README.md

 Unfortunately your equipment is a bit dodgy and you're gonna have to do some data cleaning before we can begin!

-Tasks1: clean data.
+Task 1: clean data.

 Your csv file contains a few NaN values, values at -999 (can't have negative sugar concentration!) and a few extra commas.
 Clean it up!
 What's the best way to deal with these values?

-Tasks2: Basic stats
+Task 2: Basic stats

 Calculate the mean and SD of your data